deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Change Reward Split

 _Operators_ can change the reward split by calling `setOperatorAVSSplit` on the `RewardsCoordinator` contract.
-This could lead to reduced yield performance for _Stakers_ and _Restakers_ if the _Operator_ changes the split into their favor.
+This could lead to reduced yield performance for _Stakers_ and _Restakers_ if the _Operator_ changes the split to their favor.
 It is only applied for the future and takes at least one week to be applied (set with global variable `activationDelay`).

 ### Slacking duty